bcgsc/link_str/jaccard_index/README.md

 This workflow is designed for estimating distances/sizes of genomic intervals by leveraging the inverse relationship between distance (_d_) and amount of barcode sharing - measured by the Jaccard index (_JI_).

-_JI_ is calculated as the ratio of the intersection to the union of barcodes between the 2 flanking regions of a genomic interval.
+_JI_ is calculated as the ratio of the intersection to the union of barcodes that span the 2 flanking regions of a genomic interval.

-We obtained a size estimate of a genomic (test) region in 2 steps:
+We obtain a size estimate of a genomic (test) region in 2 steps:

-1. Compile a database (model file) composed of _JI_ profiles of a lot of random locations with a range of sizes in the reference genome
+1. Compile a database (model) composed of _JI_ profiles of a lot of random locations with difference size intervals in the reference genome

-    A _JI_ profile for a given interval corresponds to the tuple: (_NA_, _NB_, _JAB_) where
+    A _JI_ profile for a given interval corresponds to a tuple: (_NA_, _NB_, _JAB_) where
     - _NA_ = # barcodes spanning the left flanking region
     - _NB_ = # barcodes spanning the right flanking region
     - _JAB_ = _JI_ of the given interval

     ```
     python model_span.py.py <BAM> <Dmin> <Dmax> <s> <m> <w> <out>